-Protocol Development through the UVM Cancer Center Clinical Trial Office
+Protocol Development through the UVM Cancer Center Clinical Trial Office (CTO)

-- All cancer clinical trials and laboratory studies require the University of Vermont Cancer Center Protocol Review and Monitoring Committee (PRMC) and Institutional Review Board (IRB) approval.
+- All cancer clinical trials and laboratory studies require the UVMCC PRMC and Institutional Review Board (IRB) approval.
 We strongly encourage you to seek PRMC approval first.
-Our office is available at all times to help investigators through this review
+Our office is always available to help investigators through this review

-- While it can be important to collaborate with other institutions and share important research, from a regulatory standpoint, there are certain stipulations which need to be addressed.
+- While it can be important to collaborate with other institutions and share important research, from a regulatory standpoint, there are certain stipulations which must be addressed.
 If you think you are going to involve other sites with your research,

-- Please refer to other areas on the University of Vermont Cancer Center website for specific instructions on the requirements for submission to the PRMC.
+- Please refer to other areas on the UVMCC website for specific instructions on the requirements for submission to the PRMC.

-- Contracts for industry trials must go through the Office of Clinical Trials at UVM Medical Center and/or the UVM Cancer Center Clinical Trials Office therefore it is prudent to contact them first for instructions on this process.
+- Contracts for industry trials must go through the Office of Clinical Trials at UVM Medical Center and/or the UVMCC CTO therefore it is prudent to contact them first for instructions on this process.

-- Cancer clinical research involves many collaborations including regulatory staff, research nurses, pharmacists, data managers and principal investigators.
-Many of the research staff have particular areas of expertise.
-The University of Vermont Cancer Center office helps to coordinate the best teams possible.
+- Cancer clinical research involves many collaborative efforts including regulatory staff, research nurses, pharmacists, data managers and principal investigators.
+Many of the research staff have specific areas of expertise.
+The UVMCC CTO office will

 Role of the Protocol Review and Monitoring Committee (PRMC)

 The PRMC reviews clinical research focused on cancer as well as research using specimens from human subjects, either prospectively or retrospectively.
 The clinical research may be interventional or observational in design.
 The research may also be designed

-Clinical research that must be reviewed by the PRMC includes but is not limited to the following:
+Cancer-related clinical research that must be reviewed by the PRMC includes but is not limited to the following:

 - Physical interventions for the treatment, staging or diagnosis of cancer or cancer-related problems.